What is QMIIZ ODT and how is it used?

 Advise patients to be alert for the symptoms of congestive heart failure including shortness of breath, unexplained weight gain, or edema and to contact their healthcare provider if such symptoms occur [see WARNINGS AND PRECAUTIONS].

 Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
 Instruct patients to seek immediate emergency help if these occur [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

-Advise patients to stop QMIIZ ODT immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [see WARNINGS AND PRECAUTIONS].
+Advise patients to stop taking QMIIZ ODT immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see WARNINGS AND PRECAUTIONS].

 Advise females of reproductive potential who desire pregnancy that NSAIDs, including QMIIZ ODT, may be associated with a reversible delay in ovulation [see Use In Specific Populations].

 Advise males of reproductive potential that QMIIZ ODT may compromise fertility.
 It is not known, if these effects are reversible [see Use In Specific Populations].